OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 If you do make the journey, you’ll be rewarded with red-coloured sands that are surreal in their lucidity, contrasting with the surrounding black cliffs and blue ocean.
 The colour derives from scallop shells that have been pounded, grinded and pressed over the centuries.

-On sunny days, the sand glimmers like as if it is full of diamonds, but that can shift instantly at the passing of a cloud, which turns the sand into a flat yellow.
-While on a rainy day, the colors can shift from red to white and even to black.
-The hues in between these colors are as myriad as the array of weather effects that shape them.
-The beach is also quite remote, making it a peaceful place.
-But it is not somewhere you want to be found during an intense windstorm, as the sand has even been known to scratch the paint on cars.
-It is only a few hours from Reykjavik by car, making it much less isolated than it used to be.
+On sunny days, the sand glimmers as if full of diamonds, but can shift instantly at the passing of a cloud; the sands turning a flat yellow.
+On a rainy day, the colours can shift from red to white and even black – the hues in between are as varied as the weather that affects them.

 The road down to the beach is steep, narrow and made of gravel; be cautious – there are hairpin turns winding down from the main road.

 When you arrive, there’s a café on the beach – grab a warm drink before you venture onto the sands.
 You can access the beach from the right or left – on the left side there is a camping area with a parking lot.
 At the parking lot is a map explaining how to get to the beach, which includes wading across a shallow river.